benhamner/ASAP-SAS/Data/README.md

-Put the data files in this directory to run the benchmark scripts.
+Download the [data files](https://www.kaggle.com/c/asap-sas/data) and copy them to this directory to run the benchmark scripts.